Land Stewardship as Spiritual Practice

 Sanctuary is modeled as a spiritual practice center in the Zen tradition, offering training in Zen meditation, philosophy, and work.
 The mission of the spiritual practice is to awaken the bodhisattva spirit -- the spirit of kindness and realistic helpfulness -- as a living enactment of Buddha's way.

-Daily Practice Schedule
+Daily Work Practice Schedule

 4:20 am wake up, morning bell